Increasing the Pressure (in gases).

 will be closer together when the pressure increases.

-and the rate of the reaction increases.
+and the rate of the

-If the reaction is reversible, then increasing the pressure
+If the reaction is reversible then increasing the pressure

-will favour the side of
+favours the side of

 the reaction that has the